AdobeDocs/adobeio-console/credentials.md

 From here, you can view and copy the *Client ID*, retrieve the client secret, and view the *Platform* type as well as the *Redirect URL*.

-Within the *Credential details* screen you can also choose to download the OAuth JSON file, edit the credential, or delete the credential using the buttons provided in the top-right corner of console.
+Within the *Credential details* screen you can also choose to download the OAuth JSON file, edit the credential, or delete the credential using the buttons provided in the top-right corner of the screen.

 ![](images/credentials-oauth-web.png)